jianlins/SmartAnno/docs/3_setup_task.md

 type named "DISORDER."
 ![Annotation schema](img/Selection_087.png)

-SmartAnno will also recommend to define a "Irrelevant" type by default, so that we can have some negative samples.
-If you are sure, all the samples are relevant (must be classified into one of the types listed in the textarea), you can choose "No."
+SmartAnno will also recommend defining a "Irrelevant" type by default, so that we can have some negative samples.
+If you are sure all the samples are relevant (must be classified into one of the types listed in the textarea), you can choose "No."